ivanvorobei/SPLarkController/README.md

 ### SPPermission

 [SPPermission](https://github.com/IvanVorobei/SPPermission) allow request permissions **with native dialog** UI and interactive animations.
 Also you can request permissions without dialog.
 Check state any permission.
-You can start using this project with just two lines of code and easy customization.
+You can start using this project with just two lines of code and easy customisation.

 <img src="https://github.com/IvanVorobei/SPPermission/blob/master/Resources/Preview.gif" width="500">